snicker02/Catoptron/README.md

 - **Contraction** — how far each pass zooms toward the fixed point.
 Lower = tighter, faster-shrinking nesting; near 1 = gentle, sprawling recursion.
 - **Rotation** — an optional twist applied each pass, for spiral fractals.
 0 = a clean nested zoom.
 - **Z-tunnel** — adds perspective foreshortening to each pass so the recursion tunnels *into* the screen (positive) or bulges *out* (negative) instead of a flat zoom — a 3D Droste.
 0 = flat.

+### Fluid — velocity + dye simulation

+The **Fluid** panel runs an actual fluid solver in the background (a Navier–Stokes-lite scheme: advection → forces → pressure projection), maintaining a **velocity** field and a **dye** field that persist and evolve frame to frame.

+- **Enable fluid / clear** — switch the sim on, or wipe it back to still.
+- **Resolution** — sim grid size.
+128 is cheap, 512 is detailed but heavy.
+(The sim is square; it stretches to your canvas.)
+- **Damping** — how fast motion dies down (viscosity-ish). **Dye fade** — how fast the dye clears.
+- **Vorticity** — re-injects small swirls the solver naturally damps out; raises turbulent detail.
+- **Pressure** — pressure-solve iterations.
+Higher = more genuinely incompressible (proper fluid rolling) but slower.
+- **Stir** / **Stir scale** — a built-in curl-noise force that keeps the fluid moving on its own.
+- **Pointer** — move the mouse over the canvas to push the fluid around.
+- **Audio push** — transients shove the fluid outward from the centre.
+- **Inject** — how strongly your source image is fed into the dye.
+- **Dye mix** — blends the flowing dye over your render.
+0 = invisible (but still available to the Fluid warp fold), 1 = pure fluid.

+Two ways to use it: turn up **Dye mix** to watch your image dissolve and flow as dye, or add the **Fluid warp** fold to keep your normal render but have the fold stack dragged around by the velocity field.
+Both at once works too.
 - **Fixed X / Y** — moves the point everything contracts toward.

 The contraction is what makes *any* stack behave like an IFS — without it, most folds would just expand into noise when iterated.
 With no folds at all, IFS becomes a pure recursive zoom.
 All the IFS knobs are audio-reactive like everything else.
 Turn it off for a normal single pass.